Summary of Significant Accounting Policies (Policies) |

 When available, the Company uses the rate implicit in the lease in determining the present value of the future minimum lease payments.
 However, the Company's leases generally do not provide a readily determinable implicit rate.
 Therefore, the Company estimates the incremental borrowing rate to discount lease payments based on information available at the inception of the lease.
 The incremental borrowing rate represents an estimate of the interest rate we would incur at lease commencement to borrow an amount equal to the lease payments on a collateralized basis over the term of the lease.

-any residual value guarantees.
+Our lease terms include options to extend the lease when it is reasonably certain that we will exercise that option.
+Leases with a term of 12 months or less are not recorded on our consolidated balance sheets.
+Our lease agreements do not contain any residual value guarantees.
 Under certain of our capacity purchase agreements with third-party aircraft operators, we do not own the underlying aircraft.
 However, since we control the specific aircraft used, the aircraft is deemed to be leased for accounting purposes.
 For these capacity purchase agreements, we account for the lease and non-lease components separately.
 The lease component consists of the aircraft and the non-lease components consist of flight operations.
 We allocated the consideration in the capacity purchase agreements to the lease and non-lease components based on the Company’s best estimate of standalone value.

 Warrant Liability